Academic Standing Policy

-Failure to meet one of the conditions after two (2) consecutive semesters (not including Summer Terms) above will result in a mandatory suspension from UNCP for one semester.
+Failure to meet one of the conditions above after two consecutive semesters (not including Summer Terms) will result in a mandatory suspension from UNCP for one semester.
 Refer to the section on Academic Suspension for more information.

-Appeals are coordinated by the staff of the Center for Student Success (CSS).
+Appeals are coordinated by the staff of the Center for Student Success.
 Individuals wishing to appeal a suspension should contact CSS to schedule a meeting with a counselor to develop an appeals packet.
-Complete appeals packets include, at a minimum, a letter of appeal outlining circumstances and causes that affected your academic success, an Academic Success Contract, and supporting documents of personal/medical reasons for performance.
+Complete appeal packets include, at a minimum, a letter of appeal outlining circumstances and causes that affected your academic success, an Academic Success Contract, and any supporting documents of personal/medical reasons for performance.

-No appeals will be heard if received after the specific deadline, and the decision of the Suspension Appeals Committee is final.
+No appeals will be heard if received after each specific deadline, and the decision of the Suspension Appeals Committee is final.

 Students whose appeal has been denied may not appeal again unless there has been a material change to their academic record.
-Students whose appeal has been approved must participate in the Center for Student Success services for students on academic probation.
-Failure to participate will result in immediate Academic Dismissal at the end of the semester.
+Students whose appeal has been approved must participate in the Center for Student Success’ services for students.
+Failure to participate could result in immediate Academic Dismissal at the end of the semester.